When you think of going to the movie theatre, what’s the first word that comes to mind?

 Equinox’s Shop is stocked by strictly premium retailers like Lululemon, Alo, and Spiritual Gangster, which has continued to help the brand build its clout.
 In addition to these clothing options, Equinox also offers products like artisanal personal care products, high-quality gym bags and purses, and temperature-controlled water bottles.

 In addition to pleasing your current customer base, secondary spend can be a must-have channel for outreach and drawing in new clients as well.
 High-end facilities, primarily following the direction of Equinox Fitness (proprietary owner of Equinox, SoulCycle, PURE Yoga, and Blink Fitness), fitness clubs have pursued nontraditional methods to diversify their reach while simultaneously bolstering brand awareness by association.

 Equinox/SoulCycle Management Agency

 Capitalizing on the current popularity and earning potential of the fitness influencer marketplace, Equinox Fitness launched an agency that specializes in grooming fitness influencers to maximize their digital presence.
 Since influencer marketing is projected to grow exponentially in the immediate future, developing in-house influencers will diversify acquisition channels and speak to new client bases.

-The immediate goal of this agency is to transform current Equinox and SoulCycle employees into profitable and well known influencers.
-The long term goal is extend the Equinox brand with more partnerships and sponsorship opportunities through digital exposure.
+The immediate goal of this agency is to transform current Equinox and SoulCycle employees into profitable and well-known influencers.
+The long-term goal is to extend the Equinox brand with more partnerships and sponsorship opportunities through digital exposure.